01-edu/public/subjects/devops/cloud-design-k8s/README.md

 ### Infrastructure as Code:

-Provision the necessary resources for your AWS environment using Terraform as an Infrastructure as Code (IaC) tools.
+Provision the necessary resources for your Cloud environment using Terraform as an Infrastructure as Code (IaC) tools.
 This includes setting up Cloud computing instances, containers, networking components, and storage services (e.g. AWS S3).

-### Containerize the microservices:

-Use Docker to build container images for each microservice.
-Make sure to optimize the Dockerfile for each service to reduce the image size and build time.

 ### Deployment:

-Deploy the containerized microservices on your cloud provider using an orchestration tool.
-You must use K8s.
+Deploy the containerized microservices on your cloud provider using K8s.
 Ensure that the services are load-balanced (consider using a load balancer) and can communicate with each other securely.